How to Win Over a Grumpy Cat

 Bringing out a tin of catnip often brings timid felines out of their shells, and aloof cats sometimes become far friendlier under the influence of catnip.

-Remember that using the “slow blink” as a non-verbal statement saying “I love you” will go a much longer way with your cat, versus a direct stare, which she may take as a threat.
+Using the “slow blink” as a non-verbal way of saying “I love you” will be much more effective than a direct stare, which your cat may take as a threat.